svetlyobg/NginX-ssl-instalaltion/README.md

 # SSL Instalaltion On NginX

 ***
-# How to Install/Renew Nginx/Ubuntu SSL Certificate
+# How to install/renew SSL Certificate on Ubuntu running on Nginx

 ### 1. Request CSR
 ```console
 openssl req -new -newkey rsa:2048 -nodes -keyout  DOMAIN.key -out DOMAIN.csr
 ```
-### 2. Open, Copy and Paste the CSR Into the CA
+### 2. Open, copy and paste the CSR into the CA
 ```console
 cat DOMAIN.csr
 ```